prusti/pcg/README.md

 ## Testing and Generating Debug Visualizations

-The `pcg-bin` binary can be used to run the PCG analysis on all functions within a Rust source file and (optionally) produce visualizations of the analysis outputs that can be viewed via a web interface.
+The `pcg-bin` folder contains a binary can be used to run the PCG analysis on all functions within a Rust source file and (optionally) produce visualizations of the analysis outputs that can be viewed via a web interface.

 To run the binary on all functions in a Rust source file: